rochadiego/MultiResUNet-lung-segmentation/README.md

 # MultiResUNet
 #### Rethinking the U-Net architecture for multimodal biomedical image segmentation

-This repository contains the original implementation of "MultiResUNet : Rethinking the U-Net architecture for multimodal biomedical image segmentation" in Keras (Tensorflow as backend).
+This repository contains the original implementation of "MultiResUNet : Rethinking the U-Net architecture for multimodal biomedical image segmentation" in Tensorflow 2.

 Thanks https://github.com/nibtehaz/MultiResUNet